narayanacoder/BusinessInsights/README.md

 2. cd to business_insights and type block run
 3. cd to inventory_visualisation and type block run
 4. cd to inventory_stock_health and type block run
+5. cd to business_branches_carousel and type block run
-5. copy the local path(ex https://localhost:9000) of each block and run in Airtable dashboard(Edit block)
+6. copy the local path(ex https://localhost:9000) of each block and run in Airtable dashboard(Edit block)